Deploy Websites with a Cherokee Web Server on Ubuntu 12.04

 Cherokee is a fast, flexible web server for POSIX compliant operating systems such as Linux.
 It’s designed to be easy to administer, and includes support for a wide range of common web server functions.

 This tutorial explains how to install and configure the Cherokee web server on Ubuntu 12.04 LTS (Precise Pangolin).
 You will be performing the installation through the terminal; please make sure you are logged into your Linode as root via SSH.

 This document assumes that you already have a working and up-to-date Ubuntu 12.04 system.
-If you have not followed our getting started guide, we recommend that you do so prior to following these instructions.
+If you have not followed our Setting Up and Securing a Compute Instance guide, we recommend that you do so prior to following these instructions.